Skip to main content

 Criterion (iii): Testimony to cultural tradition

-Angkor provides unique testimony to the Khmer Empire at its zenith, representing one of history's most sophisticated pre-industrial civilisations through monumental religious architecture, advanced hydraulic infrastructure, and urban planning demonstrating exceptional administrative and engineering capabilities sustaining over one million inhabitants.
+Angkor provides unique testimony to the Khmer Empire at its zenith, representing one of history's most sophisticated pre-industrial civilizations through monumental religious architecture, advanced hydraulic infrastructure, and urban planning demonstrating exceptional administrative and engineering capabilities sustaining over one million inhabitants.

 IV